ppy/osu-wiki/news/2025/2025-06-19-capture-the-achievement-2.md

 ![Completion progress and submission example](/wiki/shared/news/2025-06-19-capture-the-achievement-2/example-4.png)

 The server checks your recent scores in all modes and your user profile.
-The server also utilizes in-game chat for some achievements (marked with a "chat" tag), which can be completed without submitting.
+The server also utilises private in-game chat channels for some achievements (marked with a "chat" tag), which can be completed without submitting.

 ---